sinch/docs/docs/conversation/conversation.md

     - conversation-capability
 ---

-The Sinch Conversation API offers one endpoint for sending and receiving messages across the most popular channels such as SMS, RCS, WhatsApp and Facebook Messenger.

-Different message channel (bearer) features and functions are supported through built-in transcoding.
+Send and receive messages across the US and Europe using SMS, RCS, WhatsApp, Facebook messenger and other popular channels with ease and confidence when you use the Sinch Conversation API.

-The Sinch Conversation API gives you the power of conversation across all supported channels and full control over channel specific features if required.
-A single callback contains all aspects of the conversation for easy integration into the Sinch portfolio of services, or any third-party platform.
+With built-in transcoding, the Sinch Conversation API endpoint gives you the power of conversation across all supported channels and, if required, full control over channel specific features.
+Additionally, a single callback contains all aspects of the conversation for easy integration into the Sinch portfolio of services, or any third-party platform.

-Currently, the Sinch Conversation API is in closed beta and additional channels will be supported as they become popular.
-If you are interested in the early access program please contact a [Sinch representative](https://www.sinch.com/contact-us/).

 ---